curv3d/curv/docs/Shape_Atlas.rst

 2. Compile a mesh to an efficient SDF representation.
    AFAIK this is an expensive offline operation.
-   Need to choose a compiled mesh representation and a compilation algorithm.
+   Need to choose a compiled mesh representation, a compilation algorithm, and an evaluation algorithm.

+   Consider a complex STL file, like the Yoda bust on Thingiverse, which has 614278 triangles.
+It seems likely that Yoda will have to compile into a large representation, over a megabyte.
+If every byte of that representation needs to be read every time the Yoda SDF is queried, then then evaluation will be too slow.
+So, we'd ideally like a compiled representation where only a small fraction of the data needs to be queried when evaluating the SDF at a given point.

 Convex Hull
 -----------